JWMatheo/Voting/README.md

 # Voting-App

-Proposal voting smart contract example
+Proposal voting smart contract example.

+You can use this in order to vote for proposal.
+Can be usefull for DAO.